Psykotikism/Mutant_Tanks/README.md

 		// Character limit: 4
 		// 1: attach lights only.
 		// 2: attach oxygen tanks only.
+		// 3: attach flames to oxygen tanks.
-		// 3: attach rocks only.
+		// 4: attach rocks only.
-		// 4: attach tires only.
+		// 5: attach tires only.
-		"Props Attached"				"1234"
+		"Props Attached"				"12345"

 		// Each prop has 1 of this many chances to appear when the Super Tank appears.
 		// Separate chances with commas.